young0512/young0512.github.com/_posts/2012-07-22-jekyll-introduction.md

 layout: post
 title: Jekyll Introduction
 description: Jekyll is a parsing engine bundled as a ruby gem used to build static websites from dynamic components such as templates, partials, liquid code, markdown, etc. Jekyll is known as "a simple, blog aware, static site generator".
-keywords: Jekyll, Template, Liquid, YAML category : Jekyll tags : [Jekyll, Template, Liquid, YAML ]
+keywords: Jekyll, Liquid, YAML category : Jekyll tags : [Jekyll, Liquid, YAML]
 comment: true
 published: true
 date: 2012-07-22 12:00:00